May is Mental Health Awareness Month.

 - Equine Therapy

-There are so many options out there to treat the symptoms and root causes of a person’s mental health disorder.
-Summit Malibu provides a variety of treatment options to promote healing and recovery.
+There are so many options available to treat the symptoms and root causes of a person’s mental health issues.
+Summit Malibu provides a variety of treatment options to promote healing and recovery for mental health and addiction.